 This annual report contains the Plan's financial statements, which consist of the statement of fiduciary net position and statement of changes in fiduciary net position.
 These financial statements report information about the Plan as a whole using accounting methods similar to those used by private-sector pension plans.
-The statement of fiduciary net position include all of the Plan's assets and liabilities.
+The statement of fiduciary net position includes all of the Plan's assets, deferred outflows of resources, liabilities and deferred inflows of resources.
 All of the current year increases and decreases in the Plan's net position are accounted for in the statement of changes in fiduciary net position, regardless of when cash is received or paid.